 A Land Feasibility Study is conducted to evaluate and determine the suitability of the soils relative to a parcel of land where an on-site sewage system would be used.

-- A Land Feasibility Study requires a Sanitation Evaluation Application and an Land Feasibility Study (LUCS) Form
+- A Land Feasibility Study requires a Septic Evaluation Application and an Land Feasibility Study (LUCS) Form

 - The Bureau of Development Services sanitarian completes Land Feasibility Studies

 - If you have any questions, please call Environmental Soils at (503) 823-6892